michaelmarty/UniDec/readme.md

     eng.pick_peaks()

 In reading the documentation, it is perhaps best to start with the unidec.UniDec class.
-The main GUI class is GUniDec.UniDecApp.
+The main GUI class is Launcher.

 ## Change Log